datacraft-dsc/DEPs/13/README.md

 - The orchestration DAG is not valid (e.g. contains a cycle)
 - A child operation fails
 - A required parameter is not provided
-- The client is not authorised to execute the orchestration
+- The client is not authorised to execute the orchestration in some way

 ## Orchestration results